kaczla/list-lm/data/readme/model_links.md

 - [FairScale](https://github.com/facebookresearch/fairscale) - FairScale is a PyTorch extension library for high performance and large scale training.
 This library extends basic PyTorch capabilities while adding new SOTA scaling techniques.
 - [FasterTransformer](https://github.com/NVIDIA/FasterTransformer) - This repository provides a script and recipe to run the highly optimized transformer-based encoder and decoder component, and it is tested and maintained by NVIDIA.
 - [FastSeq](https://github.com/microsoft/fastseq) - FastSeq provides efficient implementation of popular sequence models (e.g. Bart, ProphetNet) for text generation, summarization, translation tasks etc.
+- [Felafax](https://github.com/felafax/felafax) - Felafax is a framework for continued-training and fine-tuning open source LLMs using XLA runtime.
 - [FlagAI](https://github.com/FlagAI-Open/FlagAI) - FlagAI (Fast LArge-scale General AI models) is a fast, easy-to-use and extensible toolkit for large-scale model.
 Our goal is to support training, fine-tuning, and deployment of large-scale models on various downstream tasks with multi-modality.
 - [Flash Linear Attention](https://github.com/sustcsonglin/flash-linear-attention) - Flash Linear Attention a collection of efficient Triton-based implementations for state-of-the-art linear attention models.
 - [FlashFFTConv](https://github.com/HazyResearch/flash-fft-conv) - FlashFFTConv is a fast algorithm for computing long depthwise convolutions using the FFT algorithm.